craigambrose/rollway/README.md

 ### 1. Learn and Prototype

-- [ ] See what it's like to process the entire scuttlebutt log into a flume view.
+- [X] See what it's like to process the entire scuttlebutt log into a flume view.
+- [ ] Collect the roots
+- [ ] Order the roots based on latest message received